sDiegoMart/coralme/README.md

 coralME
 =======

-The **COmprehensive Reconstruction ALgorithm for ME-models (coralME)** is an automatic pipeline for the reconstruction of ME-models. coralME integrates existing ME-modeling packages `COBRAme`_, `ECOLIme`_, and `solveME`_, generalizes their functions for implementation on any prokaryote, and processes readily available organism-specific inputs for the automatic generation of a working ME-model.
+The **COmprehensive Reconstruction ALgorithm for ME-models (coralME)** is an automatic pipeline for the reconstruction of ME-models. coralME integrates existing ME-modeling packages `COBRAme <https://github.com/SBRG/cobrame>`_, `ECOLIme`_, and `solveME`_, generalizes their functions for implementation on any prokaryote, and processes readily available organism-specific inputs for the automatic generation of a working ME-model.

 coralME has four main objectives: